An Increase In Mental Illness: How Destigmatizing Mental Healthcare Has Led To Increased Visibility

 Open conversations about mental health issues to avoid stigma

-In the past, mental health information may have only been shared by mouth or through a doctor's referral.
-With the invention of the internet, more people can discuss topics online with people around the world.
+In the past, mental health information may have only been shared by word of mouth or through a doctor's referral.
+With the invention of the internet, more people can discuss topics online with those around the world.
 News can be shared, and trends are created to allow people to connect wherever they are.
-Trending topics on mental health can become more popular, and as people share mental health facts online, more people are destigmatizing mental illness and feeling validated in the words of others.
+Trending topics on mental health can become more popular, and as growing numbers share mental health facts online, mental illness is less stigmatized allowing those with such concerns and symptoms to experience greater validation.

 Influencers are often involved in marketing and selling products.
 However, they can also be significant in spreading mental health information.
 When someone with millions of followers talks about the benefit of reaching out for support, others can see someone they admire advocating for them.